Deforestation of the Amazon rainforest: Loss rates

 In August 2019, a substantial number of forest fires, totaling 30,901 individual fires, were reported, marking a threefold increase compared to the previous year.
 However, the number of fires decreased by one-third in September, and by October 7, it had dropped to approximately 10,000.
-It is important to note that deforestation is considered to have more severe consequences than burning.
+Deforestation is considered to have more severe consequences than burning.
 The National Institute for Space Research (INPE) in Brazil estimated that at least 7,747 km^{2} (2,991 sq mi) of the Brazilian Amazon rainforest were cleared during the first half of 2019.
 INPE subsequently reported that deforestation in the Brazilian Amazon reached a 12-year high between August 2019 and July 2020.

 Deforestation figures in Brazil are annually provided by the Instituto Nacional de Pesquisas Espaciais (INPE), based on satellite images captured during the dry season in the Amazon by the Landsat satellite.
 It's important to note that these estimates may focus solely on the loss of the Amazon rainforest and may not include the loss of natural fields or savannah within the Amazon biome.